PylonApps/potato/README.md

 global.POTATO_LOTTERY_CHANNEL = '693621234365366302';
 ```

-# Port to slash command
+# Port to slash commands
 The potato economy has also been ported to slash commands, a new discord feature.
 If you'd rather use this version do what you would do with `potato.ts` but with `potato:slash.ts`

 **Changes**